pinobatch/numism/docs/gb_coins.md

 ----------------
 Blargg's CPU instructions test shows that NO$GMB produces incorrect flags for two categories of instructions: `op sp, hl` (adding an 8-bit signed value to SP) and `op rp` (adding a 16-bit register pair to HL).
-Though this test is CRC-driven like ZEXALL, one can load the following instructions into the exerciser to make a quick spot check:
+This test is CRC-driven like ZEXALL, leading to the development of the exerciser.
+One can load the following instructions into the exerciser to make a quick spot check:

 - 19: `add hl, de`
-    - GB: Z unchanged, N = 0, HC = carry from bits 11 and 15 of HL + HL
+    - GB: Z unchanged, N = 0, HC = carry from bits 11 and 15 of HL + DE
     - NO$GMB: N and H unchanged
 - 29: `add hl, hl`
-    - GB: Z unchanged, N = 0, HC = carry from bits 11 and 15 of HL + HL
+    - GB: Z unchanged, N = 0, HC = bits 11 and 15 of HL
     - NO$GMB: N and H unchanged
 - E8 rr: `add sp, rel`
     - GB: Z = N = 0, HC = carry from bits 3 and 7 of (SP & $FF) + rr